melondent/SmartCalc_v1.0/README.md

 ## App

-In the folder "SmartCalc" you can find the already builded app.
+In the folder "SmartCalc" you can find the already builded app.# SmartCalc_v1.0